mattermost/mattermost-developer-documentation/site/content/contribute/more-info/mobile/e2e.md

 5. Prefix each comment line with appropriate indicator.
 Each line in a multi-line comment should be prefixed accordingly.
 Separate and group test step comments and assertion comments for better readability.
     - `#` indicates a test step (e.g. `// # Go to a screen`)
     - `*` indicates an assertion (e.g. `// * Check the title`)
-6. Simulate user interaction using available {{< newtabref href="https://github.com/wix/Detox/blob/master/docs/APIRef.ActionsOnElement.md" title="actions" >}}, and verify user interface (UI) expectations using {{< newtabref href="https://github.com/wix/Detox/blob/master/docs/APIRef.Expect.md" title="expect" >}}.
-When using `action`, `match`, or another API specific to particular platform, verify that the equivalent logic is applied so that the API does not impact the other platform.
-Always run tests in both platforms.
+6. Simulate user interaction using available actions, and verify user interface (UI) expectations using `expect`.
+When using `action`, `match`, or another API specific to a particular platform, verify that the equivalent logic is applied so that the API does not impact other platforms.
+Always run tests in applicable platforms.

 ### Running E2E Tests
 #### Testing Android Locally